Athletics-Reuters photographer won Johnson's trust before Seoul

 The celebrations that followed were short-lived.
 By early Monday, the Canadian Olympic Association was dealing with a positive drug test on Johnson's 'A' sample.
 When my phone rang in the early hours, I knew before I answered it that there was only one reason for such a call - Johnson had been caught doping.

-Johnson left Seoul pursued by a media horde even larger then the one when he arrived.
+Johnson left Seoul pursued by a media hoard even larger then the one when he arrived.

 I have always referred to the second week of the Seoul Olympics as my lost Olympic week.
 I do not remember anything that happened.
 I continued to cover the athletics but in reality the story of the Games had moved to Toronto where Johnson returned home.